top of page

 1. Play with Composition

-Once you spot a pattern or texture, consider your composition carefully.
-Think about how you can frame the pattern or texture to maximize its visual impact.
-Experiment with angles and perspectives, and pay special attention to how light interacts with the surfaces you're capturing, as this can significantly influence the appearance of textures in your photos.
+Once you spot a pattern or texture, think carefully about your composition.
+Experiment with angles and perspectives, and pay close attention to how light interacts with the surface you are capturing.

-1. Fill the Frame: To emphasize repeating patterns or highlight the fine details of a texture, consider filling the entire frame.
-This approach brings attention to their intricacies.
+• Fill the frame: To emphasize repeating patterns or highlight the fine details of a texture, consider filling the entire frame.
+This approach brings attention to their intricacies and removes distracting context.

-2. Look for Contrast: Combining different textures or patterns can introduce contrast to your shot, adding depth.
-For example, pairing a rough texture with a smooth one can create visual interest and tension.
+• Look for contrast: Combining different textures or patterns introduces contrast, adding depth.
+Pairing a rough texture with a smooth one creates visual tension.

-4. Use Leading Lines: Many patterns form natural lines that guide the viewer’s gaze through the image.
-Utilize these lines to direct attention to your desired focal point
+• Use leading lines: Many patterns form natural lines that guide the viewer's gaze through the image toward your intended focal point.

 Close-up image of a jigsaw puzzle with a single missing piece.